The Carpal Solution is FDA registered and made in a FDA registered facility.

 There is still hope after Carpal Tunnel Sugery.

-Whatever your situation post-surgery, do not lose hope or despair because the symptoms did not go away as you had expected and hoped.
+Whatever your situation post-surgery, do not lose hope because the symptoms did not go away as you had expected and hoped.
 There is a non-invasive, clinically documented treatment you can turn to.

 Also, if you haven’t had surgery and are just looking into it.
 You should try the Carpal Solution before you consider the surgical procedure.

 The Carpal Solution even works for people after surgery has failed.
-You must wait at least two months after surgery before you use the Carpal Solution Therapy.
+You must wait at least 2 months after surgery before you use the Carpal Solution Therapy.

 Start getting back to your active life today without the risks, complications and recovery time associated with surgery.